 Actions should be achievable, and what makes an action done should be self-evident.
 Remember, actions are discrete steps you take to achieve your goal.
-If your action is too vague, it likely needs to be broken down into component actions.
+If your action is too vague, it likely needs to be broken down into component actions or Action Tasks.

-Much of this comes down to personal preference - some people like have lots of bite-sized steps, and other people like having fewer meatier things.
+Much of this comes down to personal preference - some people prefer many bite-sized steps, and other people like having fewer meatier things.

 Our recommendation is that you should be completing on average two actions per week, otherwise, it’s easy to lose momentum.
 Humans like progress and if you’re not making progress frequently and on a regular basis it’s much harder to stay on track.
 This means that each action should take you two to three days, and so depending on how much time you have per day to work on your goal, you can size your action accordingly.

-You can also use Action Tasks to break up a big action into smaller tasks, so checking those off gives you a sense of progress and momentum.
+You can also use Action Tasks to break up a big action into small subtasks, so checking those off gives you a sense of progress and momentum.
 This can be useful when you have lots of small tasks that don’t each need their own action but all fit under the same umbrella.

 Actions should have due dates.
 Due dates are a forcing function and commitment device that you can enlist to keep you on track.
 Additionally, by setting a due date, you’ll trigger the Nodabl reminders as your due dates approach.
 Without due dates, Nodabl won’t send you reminders since it won’t know when your action is supposed to be done.